Ypertex/blog/content/articles/who-wins-poker-games/index.md

 * Poker about what a set of potential *technologies* deliver in terms of the project's requirements.
 * Finally, poker about what the same *technologies* entail in terms of costs and risks.

-At the end of the game, the group will be able to collectively determine **which technologies are the best strategic fit for the given project**: the one that meets the minimum differentiation and acceleration requirements---and brings the lowest costs and risks to the organization.
+At the end of the game, the group will be able to collectively determine **which technologies are the best strategic fit for the given project**: the one that meets the minimum differentiation and acceleration requirements—and brings the lowest costs and risks to the organization.

 If the entire organization implements this approach, by and large, two things will happen: